This example setup configures WireGuard with the VPN subnet of

 The pre-shared key (PSK) is an optional security improvement as per the WireGuard protocol and should be a unique PSK per client for highest security.

 For more information on how to get started with WireGuard, see the official Quick Start guide.

 2) Generate the client's key-pair; how you do this will depend on the client platform which you are using.
 You'll also need to obtain or generate the server's public key and pre-shared key, if you've chosen to use one.

 Set up the client with the following config, replacing the placeholders to suit your environment:

-[Interface] PrivateKey = <Client private key> # Switch DNS server while connected. # Could be your internal DNS server, used on Omnia, or external DNS = <your_DNS_IP> # The addresses the client will bind to.
-Either IPv4 or IPv6. /31 and /32 are not supported.
-Address = 10.0.10.2/24 [Peer] PublicKey = <Server public key> # Optional key known to both client and server; improves security PresharedKey = <Pre-shared key from server for this client> # The IP range that we may send packets to for this peer. # 0.0.0.0/0 will route all traffic through VPN AllowedIPs = 0.0.0.0/0 # Address of the server Endpoint = <server IP>:<server port> # Send periodic keepalives to ensure connection stays up behind NAT.
+[Interface] PrivateKey = <Client private key> # Switch DNS server while connected. # Could be your internal DNS server, used on Omnia, or external DNS = <your_server_subnet_IP> # to avoid DNS leaks # The addresses the client will bind to.
+Either IPv4 or IPv6. # Make sure to specify individual IPs for remote peers that don't # relay traffic and only act as simple clients (/32).
+Address = 10.0.10.1/32 [Peer] PublicKey = <Server public key> # Optional key known to both client and server; improves security PresharedKey = <Pre-shared key from server for this client> # The IP range that we may send packets to for this peer. # 0.0.0.0/0 will route all traffic through VPN AllowedIPs = 0.0.0.0/0 # Address of the server Endpoint = <server IP>:<server port> # Send periodic keepalives to ensure connection stays up behind NAT.
 PersistentKeepalive = 25

 Configuring WireGuard requires SSH access to your router in order to run the following commands.